Home >> Industrial products >> American ginseng

 Introduction

-American Ginseng is a medicinal plant, from which the root is harvested after a long and costly growing period of 4 to 6 years.
+American Ginseng is a salutary plant, from which the root is harvested after a long and costly growing period of 4 to 6 years.
 Especially the dried ginseng root has been appreciated and used for thousands of years by the Indians in North America and for centuries in China to bring the body and mind back into the natural balance.
-American Ginsengs properties are both preventive and curative.
+American Ginsengs properties are both for conservation of health and in recovery periods.

 ginseng bes Photo: mature ginseng berries containing the ginseng seeds.